friendlyphish/sectalks/2020-05/README.md

 Reverse engineer the JavaScript code.
 Simplify it to the point you can actually understand what's going on.

+Hint: use [Chrome Devtools Local Overrides](https://developers.google.com/web/updates/2018/01/devtools#overrides) to be able to change the scripts.

-Hint: use a good code editor that can intelligently rename JavaScript variables!
+Hint: use a code editor that can intelligently rename JavaScript variables, e.g. Visual Studio Code.

-## Concepts
+## Concept

-Introduces the following concepts:
+Introduce the following techniques:

 * Minification... replace var names, remove comments
 * Compression... string, decompress, eval